Never heard of Manly? Well we’re going to let you in on a little secret. … Read more

 We Love 'The Gong'

-Resident Director - NSW
+Resident Director - Sydney & Wollongong

 Every Wednesday around noon there is a live performer in the middle of an open field at the university.
 The people who play are amazing and it’s a great way to enjoy the environment and relax in between classes.